Dementia

 Patients become unable to learn and recall new information.
 Memory of remote events is reduced but not totally lost.
 Patients may require help with basic activities of daily living (eg, bathing, eating, dressing, toileting).

 Personality changes may progress.
-Patients may become irritable, anxious, self-centered, inflexible, or angry more easily.
+Patients may become irritable, anxious, self-centered, inflexible, or more readily angry.
 They may become more passive, with a flat affect; they may develop depression, become indecisive, lose spontaneity, or generally withdraw from social situations.
 Personality traits or habits may become more exaggerated (eg, concern with money becomes obsession with it).

 Behavior disorders may develop: Patients may wander or become suddenly and inappropriately agitated, hostile, uncooperative, or physically aggressive.